yesh83280/sorocco-todo-app/README.md

 # To Do List App
-The front-end is served on http://localhost:4200/ and the back-end on http://localhost:3001/.
+The front-end is served on http://localhost:4200/ and the back-end on http://localhost:3001/.<br />
+This app is built on Angular 15 & Node 18 versions.

 ## Setup
-### Angular Setup
+### Angular v15 Setup

 ```
 cd todo-app